 - Hearing services for adults aged 21 and over

 - Hospital room TV/VCR rental

 - Recreational therapy

 What does Medicaid not cover?
 In addition to the above, services over-the-counter drugs are not covered by Medicaid.
 Furthermore, Medical coverage will not be granted to persons in prison or jail.
 Nevertheless, exceptions do apply in some cases.
 For example, a special case would be if the service is medically necessary.

 With hospital inpatient and outpatient care included in state Medicaid coverage, serious and life-threatening medical issues will be dealt with by healthcare professionals, regardless of the beneficiary’s socioeconomic status.
-Download our informative guide to learn more about Medicaid coverage and costs.

 About Duties and Rights for Medicaid Patients in Alabama